3F/GetNuTool/README.md

 #### Paths to MSBuild Tools

-Use our MSBuild searcher - [msbuild](https://github.com/3F/GetNuTool/blob/master/msbuild.bat) for more convenience.

-*but, just a note where to find the msbuild tools by default:*
+*Use our msbuild-searcher and have fun.
+But just a note where to find the MSBuild tools by default:*

 * All available versions on your machine: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSBuild\ToolsVersions`